 It’s the treatment that has Rebel Wilson declaring her cheekbones are snatched and Jessica Simpson signing up for multiple facial workout sessions.
-EmFace is the latest nonsurgical treatment that everyone is talking about—mainly because there truly isn’t anything like it on the market.
+Emface is the latest nonsurgical treatment that everyone is talking about—mainly because there truly isn’t any other device like it on the market.
+The Emface reviews are in, and top doctors find it to be a game changer for facial rejuvenation.
 Aesthetic experts are calling it a great standalone anti-aging solution or a complement to other nonsurgical rejuvenators like wrinkle relaxers, fillers and lasers.
-Here, we answer all your questions about this hot new facial procedure and how it helps lift and define better than any face filtering app.
+Here, we answer all your questions about this hot new Emface treatment and how it helps lift and define (without needles) better than any face filtering app.

 Which facial muscles does it strengthen?